 Opals are beautiful gemstones, supposed harbingers of bad luck, and perhaps the only thing to come out of Australia that won’t kill you.
 According to new research from a team of British researchers, however, they’re also adding some sweet bling to a meteorite recently found in Antarctica.
 Beyond looking cool, the…

 Geologists working in Australia have recovered a primordial meteorite that fell to Earth this past November.
 Using an extensive camera system and some pretty sophisticated math, the researchers recovered the 4.5-billion-year-old rock just moments before heavy rains would have washed it away.

 Sixty-five million years ago, a meteorite careened into Earth, leaving a huge crater on the coast of the Yucatan Peninsula.
 The impact is likely responsible for killing off the most of the dinosaurs—along with 75 percent of all species on Earth.
-Scientists are now planning an expedition to drill into the…
+Scientists are now planning an expedition to drill into the middle of the…

 In 1964, NASA tried to obtain lunar rocks without actually going to the Moon.
 The initiative, called Project Moon Harvest, enlisted the aid of farmers and schoolkids to dig around western Iowa in search of possible lunar meteorites.